M-E-Rademaker/MyDesk/ToolCollection.md

 [JabRef](http://www.jabref.org/) is a jave-based open source bibliography reference manager that helps you organize your books, papers and other documents.
-It is desigend to work with [LaTeX](https://www.latex-project.org/) as it stores its information in [LaTeX'](https://www.latex-project.org/) native BiTeX style.
+It is designed to work with [LaTeX](https://www.latex-project.org/) as it stores its information in [LaTeX'](https://www.latex-project.org/) native BiTeX style.
 Hence, it is the ideal tool for storing and organizing your